Pink Cotton Lamb's Ear

 - Is Pink Cotton Lamb's Ear good for the Colorado Front Range?

-- Yes.
-Pink Cotton Lamb's Ear is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Pink Cotton Lamb's Ear is a well-suited perennial for Colorado's Front Range.

 - How big does Pink Cotton Lamb's Ear get?